LanceNickel/Gorp/readme.md

 1. Go to the default Minecraft server directory: `cd /minecraft/servers/server`
 2. Execute run.sh: `sudo ./run.sh`
 3. The server will show errors.
 This is normal!
 Wait for the stop warning, then press any key to quit.
-4. Read and accept the EULA: `sudo nano eula.txt`
-5. Change `eula=false` to `eula=true`
-6. Press `CTL + X`, `Y`, `ENTER` to save and quit the text editor.
+4. Open eula.txt with your favourite text editor (like Vim).
+Set `eula` to `true`.
-7. Now, start the server with `sudo mcstart server`
+5. Now, start the server with `sudo mcstart server`

 ### Wrapping up
 Congratulations!
-You have now installed the C.U.M. and started up your Minecraft server.
+You have now installed Gorp and started up your Minecraft server.